0xPlaygrounds/rig-docs/CONTRIBUTING.md

 If you're new to contributing, [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request) is a great free resource to get started.

 ## Project Structure
-This documentation site is powered by [Nextra](https://nextra.site/) and lives in a standalone repo separate from the main Rig codebase.
+This documentation site is powered by [Nextra](https://nextra.site) and lives in a standalone repo separate from the main Rig codebase.

 - All documentation lives in the `pages/` directory and is written in MDX (Markdown + React components).
 - Global layout and configuration are defined in `theme.config.ts` and `nextra.config.js`.

 If you're unsure where a new page or section should live, open an issue first to discuss it.

+This project additionally uses `pnpm`, so you will want to ensure this is installed beforehand for ease of setup.

 ## Developing